AqwamCreates/DataPredict/docs/TermsAndConditions.md

 * The Agreement is not granted to Roblox Corporation or any of its employees.
 A separate commercial agreement must be made between the Licensor and Roblox Corporation in order to use or possess the Library.

 * The Agreement is not granted to Users intending to incorporate this Library within a commercial product or service.
-A separate commercial agreement must be made between the Licensor and User in order to use or possess the Library in User's products.
+A separate commercial agreement must be made between the Licensor and User in order to use or possess the Library in User's products or services.

 ## Prohibited Actions
 User shall not: